 - Tingling in an arm or leg

-- A headache that seems different or much worse than your usual migraine headache
+- You have a headache that seems different or much worse than your usual migraine headache.

-- A severe headache with a fever or a stiff neck
+- You have a severe headache with a fever or a stiff neck.

-- New problems with speech, vision, balance, or movement
+- You have new problems with speech, vision, balance, or movement.

 Manage your symptoms:

-- Keep a record of your migraines.
+- Keep a migraine record.
 Write down when your migraines start and stop.
-Include your symptoms and what you were doing when the migraine began.
+Include your symptoms and what you were doing when a migraine began.
 Record what you ate or drank for 24 hours before the migraine started.
-Describe the pain and where it hurts.
-Keep track of what you did to treat your migraine and whether it worked.
+Keep track of what you did to treat your migraine and if it worked.

 Prevent another migraine headache: